Pages

 So... when I learned today that the actor who brought Mr. Lucas to life had died, I felt compelled to spend a moment and commiserate over my own days in retail.
 When I, too, was young and learning the ropes.
 And even still had a lot of hair, like Bannister did.

-Instead of asking our customers, "are you being served?" however, we were taught to ask, "how may I help you?"
+Instead of asking our customers, "are you being served?" however, we were coached to ask, "how may I help you?"

-I suppose if we had asked the question with a British accent, we might have gotten more sales.
+I suppose if I had asked the question with a British accent, I might have gotten more sales.

 No comments: